Celtic Week Classes – July 9-15, 2023

 INTERMEDIATE IRISH FIDDLE B (Andrew Finn Magill)

-As intermediate players you’ve built a little repertoire and mastered some basic ornaments.
-In this class we will work on phrasing and stylizing your playing with those things we term ‘lilt,’ ‘lift,’ and ‘drive’ by looking at specific bowings, ornaments and fingerings.
-We will also look at the notion of ‘style’ and some of the techniques the great fiddlers before us used.
-For those who read music, I will bring a few fiddle transcriptions, but this class will be first and foremost an ear-training class.
-We will learn one or two rare hornpipes, fiddle-friendly reels (think G minor) and maybe even something more exotic like a slide or a set dance.
+As intermediate players you should have a repertoire of commonly played session tunes and a basic understanding of the most commonly used ornaments.
+In this class we will strive to take your playing to the next level by working on phrasing and stylizing your playing with those things we term ‘lilt,’ ‘lift,’ and ‘drive.’
+We will do this by looking at specific bowings, ornaments and fingerings.
+We will also look at the notion of ‘style’ and some of the techniques the fiddlers before us used.
+To that end, we will listen to a lot of the great fiddle players, which is one of the most fun parts of the class!
+We will compare and contrast and really dig into how diverse Irish fiddling can be.
+Having said that, we will focus on establishing a firm foundation of fundamentals.
+I have lots of exercises and ideas as to how to achieve this.
+For those of us who read music, I will bring a few fiddle transcriptions, but this class will be first and foremost an ear-training class.
+We might learn a hornpipe or two, fiddle-friendly reels and maybe even something more exotic like a slide or a set dance.
 The goal of the week is to inspire, inspire, inspire, while giving you the tools you need to practice more efficiently and meet your musical goals.
 All music will be recorded before camp and notated for all who wish it.
 (Class limit: 30)

 ADVANCED IRISH FIDDLE B (Brian Conway)